Moving Expenses Tax Deduction Canada

 • Employees who start work at a new location in Canada

-• Self-employed individuals who start a new business at a new location
+• Self-employed individuals who start or carry on a business at a new location

-• Full-time students at a post-secondary institution (deduct against scholarships, bursaries, research grants, and employment income at the new location)
+• Full-time students at a post-secondary institution (deduct against the taxable part of scholarships, bursaries, fellowships, research grants, and certain prizes, plus employment income at the new location)

-• Individuals who move back to Canada after working abroad (certain conditions apply)
+• Individuals who move back to Canada after being away for full-time study or work (certain conditions apply)

 Who does NOT qualify: